What You Need to Know: Scholarships

 Institutional Scholarships

 Institutional scholarships are awarded by the specific college or university to which you have been accepted.
-They can either be awarded based on merit, or need.
+They can either be awarded based on merit or need.

 Some of these scholarships may be offered to you by a specific department within the institution (for example, an honors college scholarship, or a scholarship from a specific academic department).
 Scholarships from an institution may also recognize leadership or achievements shown within your extracurriculars within your application.
 Keep in mind that some institutional scholarships you will need to apply for, while others you will automatically be considered for as a part of the application review process.
 These scholarships are only able to be applied should you attend the college or university that awarded the scholarship.